 I do a lot of coaching about living through your emotions and finding future you, but attempting to make significant changes in your life without being fully present is an uphill battle: a vertical rocky cliff type of battle.

-This 2014 video, below, is one of my favorites.
 Yes, I realize the irony as I post this in my blog that you more than likely will read on your phone, but I’m sharing it anyway.

 Are you living life or are you so plugged in that you can’t see the life you have right in front of you?

 I don’t believe it needs to be all or nothing, as I’m a lover of technology for sure, but when the technology stops us from living life, it might take a full reset to find your balance again.

 The key is that you have to be willing to LIVE life, and that means processing through all of your emotions.

 In planning for my recent camping trip, I became inspired to invite a small group of women with me on my next excursion!

 You are preparing for the empty nest ahead as your child(ren) prepares, heads off to, and experiences college.

 Why You Don't Know What is Next For Your Life